This Healthy Honey Mustard Dressing recipe comes compliments of my oldest son.

 - high in minerals magnesium and potassium

 Tip #1: While I would have loved to make this a 100% vegan dressing, you can’t really have a “honey mustard” dressing without honey.
-To make it 100% vegan, you could try to substitute another liquid sweetener for the honey (maple syrup, coconut nectar, etc).
+I haven’t tested these options, but to make it 100% vegan, you could try to substitute another liquid sweetener for the honey (organic maple syrup, organic coconut nectar, organic date nectar, organic brown rice syrup, etc).
+For lectin-free vegan, try organic date nectar.

 Tip #2: This recipe will make approximately 2 – 4 servings, depending on how much dressing you like to use.